khoren93/SwiftHub/README.md

 [fastlane](https://fastlane.tools) automates common development tasks - for example bumping version numbers, running tests on multiple configurations, or submitting to the App Store.
 You can list the available lanes (our project-specific scripts) using `bundle exec fastlane lanes`.
 You can list available actions (all actions available to be scripted via lanes) using `bundle exec fastlane actions`.
 The fastlane configuration and scripts are in the `fastlane` folder.

+## Design
+All icons used in the application are taken from the [Feather](https://github.com/feathericons/feather).
+Thanks to them for the beautiful open source icons.

 ## References
 * [RxSwift](https://github.com/ReactiveX/RxSwift)
 * [Clean Architecture with RxSwift](https://github.com/sergdort/CleanArchitectureRxSwift)